 Welcome to Seven Devils

-This is the beautiful time of year in the High Country when the leaves change to vibrant colors.
-This region of the United States is one of the most beautiful places to visit.
+This region of the United States is one of the most spectacular places to visit.
 Take a scenic drive on the Blue Ridge Parkway and pack a picnic lunch or visit Grandfather Mountain and walk across "Mile High" bridge for long range vistas.
 Make memories that will last a lifetime as you experience our pristine waterfalls, hiking trails for all abilities, and welcoming community during this time of year.

-Fall is a great time to sit by an outdoor firepit or visit a local winery or brewery.
-You might find frost on a pumpkin.
+Fall is a great season to visit a local winery, brewery, or coffeehouse.
 Plan ahead and reserve a cabin for your getaway in the picturesque Town of Seven Devils.
+Take a seat on an outdoor deck and enjoy the view!

 For a weekend full of fun, for everyone in the family don't forget about Hawksnest zipline tours!
 Please call Hawksnest about setting up a tubing or zipline appointment!
 You can find their contact information at the link above or in our business directory.